-Bartlesville Radio » News » Former Barsian Helps Others Weather Hurricane Milton
+Bartlesville Radio » News » Former Bartian Helps Others Weather Hurricane Milton

 Even before Milton struck as a powerful Category 3 hurricane, its outer bands swept across the state, causing tornadoes and giving residents a glimpse of the storm's intensity.

-Denise Bohnsack, a former Barsian residing near Cape Canaveral, is currently sheltering in her condominium as the hurricane weakens to a Category 1.
+Denise Bohnsack, a former Bartian residing near Cape Canaveral, is currently sheltering in her condominium as the hurricane weakens to a Category 1.
 Despite the downgrade, the storm remains hazardous.
 One of Denise’s neighbors, Margaret, experienced panic during the storm and inadvertently triggered the building's fire alarm.
 Denise found her and worked to calm her fears.

 To help soothe Margaret, Denise recalled a song she wrote for schoolchildren affected by a tornado in Moore, Oklahoma.
 She wrote that inspired by the young children in the tornado at the school.
 When the tornado hit Moore and the teachers threw their bodies over the students and prayed over them.
 Even though praying was not allowed in the school The song’s chorus goes: